edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/risk-assessment.md

 M

 ### Who may be harmed & how
 User - the user may receive cuts from tools while handling or sharpening them.
 They may also be cut by sharp edges on the workpiece.
+Long swarf can wrap around the workpiece causing unexpected sharp edges.

 ### Control measures
 - Training - user should not touch cutting surfaces at any time, and should be aware of potential sharp edges on the workpiece.
 Workpieces should be sanded where appropriate before being considered "finished."
-- Training - chip cleanup should be done with shop vac or dustpan and brush, not by hand.
+- Training - swarf cleanup should be done with shop vac or dustpan and brush, not by hand.
 - Equipment - an emergency stop button is installed.
 A first aid kit is available.

 ## Injuries from improper setup